+Is coffee good for you?
 Coffee lovers around the world who reach for their favorite morning brew probably aren’t thinking about the ways it improves their health.
-Most people are drinking coffee simply because of its ability to provide a much-needed energy boost from caffeine.
-However, according to numerous studies, coffee also offers fantastic health benefits.
+Most people are drinking coffee likely because of its ability to provide a much-needed energy boost from caffeine.
+After all, how can we possibly get work done with a mug of three?
+Yes, that’s an incredible side effect.
+However, according to numerous studies, coffee also offers a wide variety of fantastic health benefits.

 There’s no shortage of studies showing just how great drinking coffee can be for our bodies.
-Here are seven health benefits of coffee, we especially appreciate, that have been confirmed in studies published on StudyFinds.
+Here are seven of the best health benefits of coffee, we especially appreciate, that have been confirmed in studies published on StudyFinds.

 Drinking coffee lowers the risk of death from a variety of common diseases and conditions.
 In a study of more than 185,000 people, scientists found that all racial groups— Whites, Asians, African Americans, and Hispanics — had a 12 percent lower incidence of death due to heart disease, cancer, stroke, diabetes, respiratory problems, or kidney disease when they drank one cup of coffee a day.